|Electrical Equipment:||English Electric|

 83012 became somewhat distinctive during its last years as a 100 mph locomotive, being the only AC electric to retain an operational headcode panel in place of the usual white-dot marker panel.
 It was still in this state when withdrawn in 1983.

-Reinstated to Euston empty carriage (ECS) duties, 83012 became something of a celebrity when in 1985, like 82008, it was repainted into InterCity Executive livery and fitted with a "cross-arm" pantograph.
+Reinstated to Euston empty carriage (ECS) duties, based at Willesden Depot, 83012 gained the unofficial name "Enterprise" for a period in 1983/early 1984.
+83012 became something of a celebrity when in 1985, like 82008, it was repainted into InterCity Executive livery and fitted with a "cross-arm" pantograph.
 It became the only locomotive ever to carry InterCity livery while still retaining its four-digit headcode panel - indeed, it is thought that it was the last locomotive on BR to be so fitted.
-Plans were made at Willesden Depot to name 83012, but to date, no details of these have been uncovered.
 Late in its time at Willesden, a bogie swap with 83015 was made, but final withdrawal came in 1988, following the arrival of Class 81s, nos 81002 and 81004.

 82008 and 83012 moved to Crewe, where it remained until purchased by Pete Waterman in 1992.